luuluu75/team-profiler/README.md

    ## Description
    Team Profiler is a command prompt tool designed to capture and display team member profiles.

-   User Story

-   As a social co-ordinator
-   I want to view the attendees availability
-   So that I can schedule an event that all can attend

    ## Table of Contents
    * [Installation](#installation)